-I’ve had millet in my pantry for months- as my mother would say, collecting dust.
-I finally got inspired to try something new with it and after several attempts, these croutons came about.
+Here’s a tasty recipe for Kale Caesar Salad with Millet Croutons.
+I finally got inspired to try something new with millet, and after several attempts, these millet croutons came about.
 My husband has been on a gluten-free kick and sadly, bread has become pretty scarce around here, so real croutons were not even an option tonight.
 Even more tragic, I let our sourdough starter die, so even if I did want to make bread, I would have to begin at the very beginning- which could be a good thing to eventually share here …how to make your own starter and how make the very best homemade sourdough bread….but for now, I’ll just show you how to make gluten-free, golden, warm and crunchy millet croutons.

 Millet, an ancient seed is a bit of a mystery.
 Some believe that it was first cultivated over 10,000 years ago.
 Recently, in Northern China, archaeologists discovered a 4000 year old bowl full of very old noodles, made, surprisingly not from wheat, but from millet.
 In ancient China, millet was one of the five “sacred crops” and very highly revered.
 Millet was also the traditional grain used to make couscous, thousands of years ago before wheat or semolina.
 There seems to be some debate on where it originates… some say it comes form the drier regions of Africa where it is still widely used to make beer, and others say it originates from the Far East.